 CRA Scam Warning

-To coincide with tax season it appears that the CRA scammers are back in full force.
+To coincide with tax season we are getting regular reports that the CRA scammers are back in full force.
 As such the Medicine Hat Police Service would like to issue a reminder about the important of protecting your personal information and not giving out financial information to anyone you cannot verify as a Canada Revenue Agency employee.

 The so-called “CRA scams” began emerging in 2013, and have since become a popular tool for defrauding people over the phone or by email.
 The most common scam is fairly straightforward.
 Someone claiming to be from the CRA calls and tells the victim that they have made an error on their tax return or neglected to file it.
 The fraudster then asks for financial or banking information in order to settle an alleged debt to the government